 NVIDIA GeForce Now pricing and availability

 This is probably the most exciting part of the article for some and even the most exciting part of getting GeForce Now.
-NVIDIA GeForce Now currently offers two membership options, and one of those options is free.
-Meanwhile, a third option has been added, which is open for pre-orders.
+NVIDIA GeForce Currently offers two membership options, and one of those options is free.
+Meanwhile, a third option has been added, open for pre-orders.

 Furthermore, another difference between the plans is that the paid subscribers are called ”Priority.”
-What this means is paid members are given priority on NVIDIA’s machines, aka game engines.
+This means that paid members are given priority on NVIDIA’s machines, aka game engines.
 It is only after a slot is empty does the free members get the opportunity to play a game via Cloud Gaming; that too, only for an hour at a time.

 As for the prices, Priority memberships start from $8.99 a month, with the membership for six months going up to $49.99.
 Furthermore, NVIDIA’s Cloud Gaming service is not yet available in all regions.
 GeForce Now is restricted to 30 countries worldwide, including the US, UK, and Central Europe.
 You can find out more about supported regions here.